St. Augustine College (Illinois)

-St. Augustine College is a private college in Chicago, Illinois.
+St. Augustine College was a private college in Chicago, Illinois.
 It was the first bilingual institution of higher education in Illinois.
 It was founded on October 7, 1980, under the auspices of the Episcopal Diocese of Chicago.
 The founding of a college was the culmination of ten years of work by Spanish Episcopal Services and Father Carlos A. Plazas, Ph.D.
+On April 25, 2023, it was announced that St. Augustine would merge with Lewis University at the end of the Fall 2023 semester, maintaining its bilingual instruction legacy as St. Augustine College of Lewis University.